 Evidence statements should provide an aggregated summary of all of the relevant studies or analyses, regardless of their findings.
 They should reflect the balance of the evidence, and its strength (quality, quantity and consistency, and applicability).
 Evidence statements should summarise key aspects of the evidence but should also highlight where there is a lack of evidence (note that this is different to evidence for a lack of effect).

 Evidence statements are structured and written to help committees formulate and prioritise recommendations.
 They help committees decide:

 whether or not there is sufficient evidence (in terms of strength and applicability) to form a judgement

 whether (on balance) the evidence demonstrates that an intervention, approach or programme is effective or ineffective, or is inconclusive

 the size of effect and associated measure of uncertainty

 whether the evidence is applicable to people affected by the guideline and contexts covered by the guideline.

-One or more evidence statements are prepared for each review question or subsidiary question.
+If evidence statements are presented, one or more evidence statements are prepared for each review question or subsidiary question.
 (Subsidiary questions may cover a type of intervention, specific population groups, a setting or an outcome.)

 Each evidence statement should stand alone as an accessible, clear summary of key information used to support the recommendations (see section 9.1).
 The guideline should ensure that the relationship between the recommendations and the supporting evidence statements is clear.